 At the same time, with Fireblocks you maintain control of your staked assets while earning rewards via specially delegated tokens for staking, that are linked to Staked or Blockdaemon.

-Re-purpose Assets to or from Your Firebclocks Wallets
+Re-purpose Assets to or from Your Fireblocks Wallets

 Fireblocks gives you the flexibility to use your DOT, Tezos, and ETH 2.0 assets for staking and other strategies within different Fireblocks Vaults – and lets you easily re-allocate between them at the end of their lock periods.